What Is This All About???

 know.
 That is known as a "leak" and there are laws in place which are supposed

 to deal with this crime.
-In a time of war, leaks of miltary plans cause harm to
+In a time of war, leaks of miltary plans cause

-full extent of the law.
+prosecuted to the full extent of the law.

 Social Security